openalea-incubator/adel/doc/user/manual.rst

 ************

 The appendices describe the data used by Adel for pre and post-processings.
+The appendices also contains static and dynamic view of the system, to help the user understanding hwo it works.

 Construction of the input tables
 =================================
+In this section we first present internal views of the package :mod:`plantgen <alinea.adel.plantgen>`:

+* a :ref:`static view <plantgen_static>` to describe the dependencies between the different modules of :mod:`plantgen <alinea.adel.plantgen>`,
+* a :ref:`dynamic view <plantgen_dynamic>` to describe the data flow when the user calls :func:`gen_adel_input_data <alinea.adel.plantgen.plantgen.gen_adel_input_data>`.

-In this section, we describe the data used in the construction of the input tables of Adel:
+Then, we describe the data used in the construction of the input tables of Adel:

 * :ref:`dynT_user_FULL <dynT_user_FULL>`: the dynamic of the Haun stage of **at least** the most frequent non-regressive axes.